How To Select the Right Mental Health Care Provider

 Therapists may have titles such as Licensed Clinical Social Worker (LCSW), Licensed Marriage and Family Therapist (LMFT), or Licensed Professional Clinical Counselor (LPCC).
 These are people who completed a graduate program in social work (Master of Social Work), marriage and family therapy (Master of Science in Psychology), or counseling (Master of Science in Counseling).

-Licensed masters-level therapists are able to assess, diagnose, and treat mental illness.
+Licensed masters-level therapists can assess, diagnose, and treat mental illness.
 They are able to provide psychotherapy, also known as talk therapy.
 However, they are not able to prescribe medications.

 Psychologists